greltel/abap-dynamic-assignment/README.md

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md).
-Every pull request must pass the abaplint workflow and ship its ABAP Unit tests.
+Every pull request must pass the CI workflow (abaplint and the transpiled unit tests) and ship its ABAP Unit tests.